carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 If you’re already proficient with Excel, you will probably already know how to accomplish a lot of what we are doing in this episode using Excel instead of R. One reason why we are teaching you this material, however, is to get you comfortable with R since we will be using R for geospatial analysis (which is not so easy in Excel).

-In this lesson, we will be making use of another software called "RStudio" as a way to interact with the programming language R.  RStudio makes writing our programs more user-friendly.  **Some sort of analogy here would be grand**
+In this lesson, we will be making use of another software called "RStudio" as a way to interact with the programming language R.  RStudio makes writing our programs more user-friendly.  **Some sort of analogy here would be grand (Jill) -- Dena's analogy: It's a little like having a toaster.
+You can make toast over a fire, but having a toaster makes the job easier and less scorch-prone.**

 We launch RStudio by double clicking on its icon, as we would with other software on our computers.
 If this is the first time you have opened it, the entire left pane will be taken up by something called the `Console` that you can see as the left hand panel in the figure below: